 Children are welcome to walk in the parade to show off their Halloween costumes.
 Although you do not have to register your child to participate, children must be accompanied by an adult and you will need to meet in the parking lot of the United Bank (374 Maple Avenue East) at 6:30 p.m.
 The town of Vienna will recognize parade winners at a Town Council meeting in November.

-October 29, 2016.
-6 p.m.
-Along N. Potomac St. in Downtown Hagerstown, Maryland.
-One of the largest Halloween parades in the Mid Atlantic region, the fall event features local floats, band and costumed mummers.
-The annual parade is a tradition that brings the whole community together to celebrate the Halloween season.
+Located in northwest Maryland about an hour outside of Washington, D.C., the town of Hagerstown hosts one of the largest Halloween parades in the MId Atlantic each year known as the Alsatia Mummers' Parade.
+This fall event features local floats, bands, and costumed mummers and brings the whole community together to celebrate the Halloween season.

 Del Ray Halloween Parade

 On Sunday, October 28, 2018, special dignitaries, elected officials, children, and pets will march down Mount Vernon Avenue in Alexandria, Virginia, for the annual Del Ray Halloween Parade.

 The route starts south of East Bellefonte and continues along Mount Vernon Avenue to Commonwealth Avenue, and awards will be given for the Best Pet Costume, Best Decorated Business, Best Decorated Home, and Best Decorated Stroller.
 Judges include local city and community officials.

 The Northern Virginia community of Leesburg has held an annual parade every year since 1957.
 In 2018, the Leesburg Kiwanis Halloween Parade will take place from 6 to 8 p.m. on Wednesday, October 31.